arttu76/xfer/README.md

 ## Overview

-If you have a wifi modem for old computer (such as [WiModem232 Pro](https://www.cbmstuff.com/index.php?route=product/product&product_id=113)), you might need a software to be run on a modern "host" computer that allows the old computer browse and download files from the "host" computer.
+If you have a wifi modem for an old computer (such as [WiModem232 Pro](https://www.cbmstuff.com/index.php?route=product/product&product_id=113)), you might need a software to be run on a modern "host" computer that allows the old computer browse and download files from the "host" computer.

 XFER is such a program: run it on your computer, connect from your retro computer's terminal program and download any files you like.